 1. every detained unaccompanied child at risk in San Diego County;

-2. non-detained children in need of legal immigration relief
+2. non-detained children in need of immigration relief

 Thousands of unaccompanied children—some of whom have trekked hundreds, and in some cases thousands of miles—come to the U.S. each year searching for parents, or seeking work to support their families.
 Some have suffered physical abuse, parental abandonment or traumatic separations from their families.

 Casa Cornelia is the only public interest law firm in San Diego County that provides free legal services to detained unaccompanied children in San Diego County.
 Beginning in 2009, and officially as of January 1, 2010, Casa Cornelia expanded the program to include children not currently in detention.
 Specifically, Casa Cornelia provides needed immigration legal services to all children that were detained elsewhere in the U.S, released in San Diego and are still in removal proceedings.
-In addition to these newly-released children, Casa Cornelia represents non-detained children in deportation proceedings as well as those children who are not in deportation proceedings but are eligible for the Special Immigrant Juvenile Status (SIJS) Visa as an abused, abandoned or neglected child or eligible for asylum relief.
+In addition to these newly-released children, Casa Cornelia represents non-detained children in deportation proceedings as well as those children who are not in deportation proceedings but are eligible for immigration relief.
 Without this program, many children would not have access to relief or to the protection afforded them by law.

 The unprecedented spike of unaccompanied children rose to the media’s attention in 2014.
 As a result, and after review, the White House declared the increase in arrivals to be a humanitarian crisis on June 2, 2014.
 Yet Casa Cornelia bore witness to the growing numbers of children as early as 2011.